amirchev/VariableTimedAction/README.md

 In simpler terms, this library allows you to "multi-thread" or have multiple separately executing timed actions.

 ## How to Use
-First and foremost, your 'loop' method must call `VariableTimedAction::updateActions` constantly.
+First and foremost, your `loop` method must call `VariableTimedAction::updateActions` constantly.
 For more timing-intensive applications it is recommended that the call to `updateActions` is the only thing in the loop method.
 It will look like this:

 ```
 void loop() {